 This figure shows parallel pre-trends in variables from the Economic Census, where data are restricted to supermarkets then averaged across supermarkets within a locality (see Appendix C.4 for details).
 Point estimates are $\gamma{k\tau}$ from (9).
 N = 1,016 locality by time observations from 254 localities.
 The reason that there are 254 rather than 259 localities in these regressions is that 5 of the localities included in the debit card rollout did not exist yet as of the 1993 Economic Census.
 Blue squares indicate the coefficients for localities treated 3-4.5 years prior to the 2013 census wave, while orange circles indicate the coefficients for localities treated 1.5-3 prior to the 2013 census wave; the omitted group is localities treated 0-1.5 years prior to the 2013 census wave.
 The frequency of $\gamma{k\tau}$ coefficients is every five years (for each Economic Census wave).
-"Paid social security" is the proportion of firms that report any costs from paying social security for employees.
-Standard errors are clustered at the locality level, and 95% confidence intervals are shown.
-Filled squares or circles indicate significant at the 5% level, while hollow squares or circles indicate not statistically significant.
+The "charged VAT or paid social security" is the proportion of firms that report charging any value-added tax (VAT) to customers, or any costs from paying social security for employees.
+Standard errors are clustered at the locality level.
+Filled squares or circles indicate results that are significant at the 5% level, while hollow squares or circles indicate results that are statistically nonsignificant from zero.
 Only 3 out of 54 coefficients are statistically significant at the 5% level, as could be expected by chance.

 This figure shows the effect of the debit card shock on the stock of point-of-sale (POS) terminals at corner stores, measured in levels.
-It graphs the coefficients from (1), where the dependent variable is the number of corner stores with POS terminals (measured in levels rather than logs).
+It graphs the coefficients from (1), where the dependent variable is the number of corner stores with point of sale terminals (measured in levels rather than logs).
 Observations are at the locality by two-month period level.
 N = 8,806 locality by time observations from 259 localities.
-Standard errors are clustered at the locality level, and 95% confidence intervals are shown.
-Filled black circles indicate statistically significant at the 5% level, filled gray circles at the 10% level, and hollow gray circles indicate not statistically significant.
+Standard errors are clustered at the locality level.